MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external -scheduling.md

 ## Viewing the Work Breakdown Structure

-When a project has enabled external scheduling, access to Project for the Web is restricted on that project.
-For a customer to view the work breakdown structure (WBS) they will need to navigate to the tracking tab where the full work breakdown structure will be displayed.
+When a project is externally scheduled, access to Project for the Web is restricted on that project.
+For a customer to view the work breakdown structure (WBS) they will need to navigate to the tracking grid where the full work breakdown structure will be displayed,

 ## Creating and editing the Work Breakdown Structure